What is The Gen Z Frequency?

 • rejects being called anything besides Gen-Z, as the notion of a cohesive generation is nonsense to them

-• tends to reject companies without a clear brand story that they can ascribe cogent values to, if they can’t find out who you are and what you stand for, they won’t risk buying from or working for you
+• tends to reject companies without a clear brand story which they can ascribe cogent values, if they can’t find out who you are and what you stand for, they won’t risk buying from or working for you

 • seeks brands that connect with their passions and interests, and contribute to their lives (are you adding value, or selling stuff)